-Staff-on-inmate sexual harassment investigat tion files 111.
+Staff-on-inmate sexual harassment investigation files 111.
 Enter the total number of STAFF- ON-INMATE SEXUAL HARASSMENT investigation files reviewed/sampled: 4 112.
-Did your sample of STAFF-ON-INMATE SEXUAL HARASSMENT investigation files include criminal investigations?
-No NA (NA if you were unable to review any staff-on-inmate sexual harassment investigation files) 113.
-Did your sample of STAFF-ON-INMATE SEXUAL HARASSMENT investigation files include administrative investigations?
-No NA (NA if you were unable to review any staff-on-inmate sexual harassment investigation files) 114.
+Did your sample of STAFF-ON- INMATE SEXUAL HARASSMENT investigation files include criminal investigations?
+Yes No NA (NA if you were unable to review any staff-on-inmate sexual harassment investigation files) 113.
+Did your sample of STAFF-ON- INMATE SEXUAL HARASSMENT investigation files include administrative investigations?
+Yes No NA (NA if you were unable to review any staff-on-inmate sexual harassment investigation files) 114.
 Provide any additional comments regarding selecting and reviewing sexual abuse and sexual harassment investigation files.
-The Auditor reviewed several files provided in the OAS in addition to files reviewed on site with the facility investigator.
-The Auditor also spoke with the SIU criminal Investigator responsible for completing criminal cases at PSCC.
-There were no criminal cases of sexual harassment and a second case referred for criminal investigation that was not referred for prosecution as the allegation could not be substantiated.
-10 of the investigation files in the past year were anonymous allegations.
-SUPPORT STAFF INFORMATION DOJ-certified PREA Auditors Support S Staff 115.
-Did you receive assistance from any DOJ-CERTIFIED PREA AUDITORS at any point during this audit?
-REMEMBER: the audit includes all activities from the preonsite through the post-onsite phases to the submission of the final report.
+The Auditor reviewed several files provided in the OAS and files reviewed on-site with the facility investigator.
+There were no criminal cases of sexual abuse or sexual harassment referred for criminal investigation.
+The Auditor reviewed ten files, including allegations against both staff and inmates.
+The cases included allegations of sexual abuse and sexual harassment.
+The Auditor looked at cases where the findings were substantiated, unsubstantiated, and unfounded.
+The Auditor also looked at various sources from which the allegation was made, including grievances, hotline referrals, third- party reports, and anonymous cases.

+SUPPORT STAFF INFORMATION

+DOJ-certified PREA Auditors Support Staff

+115. Did you receive assistance from any DOJ-CERTIFIED PREA AUDITORS at any point during this audit?
+REMEMBER: the audit includes all activities from the pre- onsite through the post-onsite phases to the submission of the final report.
 Make sure you respond accordingly.
 Yes No

-Non-certified Support Staff 116.
-Did you receive assistance from any NON-CERTIFIED SUPPORT STAFF at any point during this audit?
-REMEMBER: the audit includes all activities from the preonsite through the post-onsite phases to the submission of the final report.
+Non-certified Support Staff

+116. Did you receive assistance from any NON-CERTIFIED SUPPORT STAFF at any point during this audit?
+REMEMBER: the audit includes all activities from the pre- onsite through the post-onsite phases to the submission of the final report.
 Make sure you respond accordingly.
+Yes No

-Yes No AUDITING ARRANGEMENTS AND COMPENSATION 121.
-Who paid you to conduct this audit?
+AUDITING ARRANGEMENTS AND COMPENSATION

+121. Who paid you to conduct this audit?
 The audited facility or its parent agency My state/territory or county government employer (if you audit as part of a consortium or circular auditing arrangement, select this option) A third-party auditing entity (e.g., accreditation body, consulting firm) Other